timhughes/vagrant_ansible_k8s_cluster/README.md

 ## Monitoring
 The original application for this was named **heapster** but it has now been deprecated.
 This is being replaced by a new service named **metrics-server** but like all things in k8s this is interchangable with other solutions such as **prometheus**.

-Provided below are installation instructions for both **metrics-server** and **Prometheus**.
+Provided below are installation instructions for both **Prometheus** and **metrics-server**.
 You can only choose one.
+Prometheus is a much more comprehensive monitoring system and in most cases it is the prefered option but if you are a resource constrained environment then metrics-server may be your prefered option.

 ### Prometheus